Liquid Ring Vacuum Pumps

 The pump requires a liquid (also called the sealant) to create vacuum as follows.
-Prior to starting the pump, it should be partially filled with the liquid sealant.
+Prior to starting, the pump is partially filled with the liquid sealant.
 The liquid can be water (making it a water ring pump), oil or a solvent, depending upon the application.

 One Cycle of a Single-Stage Liquid Ring Pump

 When the pump first starts, centrifugal force slings the liquid sealant from the impellers to the outside walls of the body.
 This forms a ring of liquid on the outside of the body.
-Some of the blades are fully immersed in liquid, while some are almost out of the liquid because of the off-set design.
-The area of void space is sealed off between the liquid (hence the name “sealant”) and the impeller blades.
-This area is called an “impeller cell.”
+The offset design causes some blades to be fully immersed while some are almost out of the liquid.
+The area of void space seals off between the liquid (hence the name “sealant”) and the impeller blades.
+This area is an “impeller cell.”

 Following one impeller cell from the top of the pump, counter-clockwise, you can see the liquid recedes from the center hub.
 The sealant acts as a liquid piston to create a larger cell.
 This is the suction of the pump because it draws in air, gases, or vapors through the “inlet port” at the sides of the impeller.
-After the impeller cell passes the inlet port and travels toward the discharge port, the sealant liquid is forced back toward the center hub of the impeller.
+The impeller cell passes the inlet port and travels toward the discharge port which forces the sealant liquid toward the center hub of the impeller.
 This creates the compression step.

 As the impeller cell passes the discharge port, the compression is at its highest because the impeller cell is at its lowest volume.
-The gases, along with some of the liquid sealant, are exhausted through the discharge port to atmospheric pressure.
+The discharge port exhausts the gases, along with some of the liquid sealant, to atmospheric pressure.
 Although the diagrams show a very smooth ring of liquid, in actuality, the liquid sealant is highly turbulent.
 This results in some of the liquid sealant being discharged with the gases.

 The above describes the cycle of a single-stage pump.
 In one revolution, we have suction (pulling a vacuum), and compression (back to atmosphere).
 Some manufacturers’ single-stage pumps can operate to just 26″HgV, while others can operate to 28″HgV.
 Some can even pull down to 29″HgV.
-A two-stage pump is designed as if there are two single-stage pumps operating in series.
+A two-stage pump design means there are two single-stage pumps operating in series.
 The discharge of the first stage goes into the suction port of the second stage.
-Two-stage pumps have better efficiency at higher vacuum levels (higher than 23″HgV) than a single stage pump and are designed to operate at vacuum levels higher than 20″HgV.
+Two-stage pumps have better efficiency at higher vacuum levels (higher than 23″HgV) than a single-stage pump and operate at vacuum levels higher than 20″HgV.

 A two-stage pump is also a much better choice if you are handling solvents at higher vacuum levels (higher than 23″HgV).
 This has to do with the effect of sealant temperature rise being spread across two stages and its relationship to the sealant vapor pressure in liquid ring vacuum pumps.

 Liquid ring pumps can use any compatible liquid with the process as the sealant liquid, provided it has the appropriate vapor pressure properties.
-The most common sealant is water; however, almost any solvent can be used.
+The most common sealant is water; however, liquid ring pumps can use almost any solvent.
 The second most common sealant is oil (see our section on Oil Sealed Liquid Ring Systems).
-The ability to use any liquid allows the liquid ring vacuum pump to be ideally suited for solvent recovery.
+The liquid ring vacuum pump is ideal for solvent recovery because of the ability to use any liquid.
 For example, if a vacuum dryer application is drying toluene, then we can use toluene as the sealant fluid.
-We can recovery up to 99% of the solvent for reuse.
+We can recover up to 99% of the solvent for reuse.
 In fact, Wintek has designed and supplied solvent sealed liquid ring vacuum pumps sealed with: